Business Improvement District (BID) Policy

 Read the BID policy in the Business Improvement District Programme.

 The Grants Policy guides the allocation of funding to organisations delivering projects, activities and services of benefit to Aucklanders.
-The policy comes into effect on 1 July 2015.
+The policy came into effect on 1 July 2015.

 Read more about the Grants policy and available grants.